RamonHossein/validate_zipcode/README.md

 # ValidateZipcode

-Adds zip code / postal code validation support to Rails (ActiveModel) and test it in a simple way.
+Adds ZipCode / PostalCode validation support to Rails (ActiveModel) and test it in a simple way.

-Any other country's postal code that not in this list `list of country identification` will validate without errors.
+Any other country's postal code that not on the [list of country identification](https://github.com/RamonHossein/validate_zipcode#list-of-country-identification) will validate without errors.

 ## Installation